 Two-Year College Transfer Credits

 MacMurray participates in the Illinois Articulation Initiative (IAI).
-Therefore, students who have completed the Illinois General Education Core Curriculum at a two-year college will be considered to have satisfied all MacMurray General Education course requirements, except for the upper-division Value Conflicts in the Western Tradition courses.
+Therefore, students who have completed the Illinois General Education Core Curriculum at a two-year college will be considered to have satisfied all MacMurray General Education course requirements, except for Experiential Learning.

 In addition, students who earn an Associate in Arts or Associate in Science degree from an Illinois two-year college will be granted 60 transfer credits (junior standing) at MacMurray.

 A maximum of 60 hours from two-year colleges will be accepted toward the bachelor's degree.
 Exceptions may be granted to students who started in developmental courses in their first semester and need to transfer in additional coursework to graduate in four years.
-Students must complete a petition to the Committee for Academic Standards and submit the completed form to the Office of Records & Registration.
+Students must complete a petition to the Committee for Academic Standards and submit the completed form to One-Stop Student Services.
 This is not an automatic permission just for asking so plan ahead as much as possible to avoid having to file this form.

 Transfer Credits After Entering

 After entering MacMurray, students are expected to take the rest of their courses at the college.
-In cases of academic or personal necessity, or for enrichment purposes, exceptions may be made by the Registrar.
-Current MacMurray students who wish to earn transfer credit at other institutions must fill out in advance a "Request for Permission to Enroll in Off-Campus Course," available at the Registrar's Office.
+In cases of academic or personal necessity, or for enrichment purposes, exceptions may be made by One-Stop Student Services.
+Current MacMurray students who wish to earn transfer credit at other institutions must fill out in advance a "Request for Permission to Enroll in Off-Campus Course," available at One-Stop Student Services.

 After a student attains junior standing (60 hours) at MacMurray, further courses at two-year colleges will not earn credit hours towards MacMurray graduation but may continue to satisfy specific course requirements.